Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\emph{Frequency contrastive loss} $\mathcal L_\text{fc}$\emph{:} Without using $\mathcal L_\text{fc}$, the MAE and RMSE for HR evaluation are substantially increased while the $r$ is substantially decreased, \eg 5.00, 6.74 and 0.85 on MMVS. $\mathcal L_\text{fc}$ enforces the signal frequency similarities among positive samples and dissimilarities {between positive and} negative samples.
+Without using $\mathcal L_\text{fc}$, the MAE and RMSE for HR evaluation are substantially increased while $r$ is substantially decreased, \eg 5.00, 6.74 and 0.85 on MMVS. $\mathcal L_\text{fc}$ enforces the signal frequency similarities among positive samples and dissimilarities {between positive and} negative samples.
 It optimizes the model embedding space to be discriminative to skin color changes.